 There is no specific treatment for mal de debarquement syndrome so far.
 The standard drugs given for sickness seem to be ineffective.
 Some treatments that have been suggested include vestibular rehabilitation therapy.
 There are some helpful tips for coping and managing the symptoms including reducing stress and getting a good night’s sleep.
 Additionally, when driving it may help if you move your head while stopped at traffic lights and look ahead for a few minutes before getting out of the car.
 After the end of an activity with constant movement, take a walk and focus on the horizon.

-The Ménière's Society can provide general information, but is unable to provide specific medical advice.
+Please note, the Ménière's Society can provide general information, but is unable to provide specific medical advice.
 You should always check with your medical professional for information and advice relating to your symptoms/condition.